Two more people ordered held without bail in connection with June slaying of Bellevue man

 Two people were ordered held without bail Tuesday in connection with the June slaying of a Bellevue man.

-Raymond Davis, 29, of Des Moines, and Krystal Martin, 20, of Hawk Point, Missouri, appeared Tuesday in Sarpy County Court.
-They have been charged in connection with the slaying of 38-year-old Brent Quigley.
+Raymond Davis, 29, of Des Moines and Krystal Martin, 20, of Hawk Point, Missouri, appeared Tuesday in Sarpy County Court.
+They have been charged in connection with the slaying of Brent Quigley, 38.

 Quigley was found dead in his home south of 42nd and Harrison Streets on June 26.
 Officers had been dispatched to the home about 12:40 p.m. that day to investigate a report of an unresponsive man.

-Davis has been charged with first-degree murder, robbery, conspiracy to commit robbery and use of a deadly weapon in Quigley's death.
+Davis has been charged with first-degree murder, robbery, conspiracy to commit robbery and use of a deadly weapon.
 His preliminary hearing has been scheduled for Aug.
 21, said Laurie Burgess, a deputy Sarpy County attorney.

 Martin has been charged with being an accessory to first-degree murder.
-She will appear in court again Wednesday so that a date can be set for her preliminary hearing.
+She will appear in court again Wednesdayso that a date can be set for her preliminary hearing.

 The two were arrested in Troy, Missouri, on June 30.

-Two Omahans also have been charged in connection with Quigley's slaying.
-Christopher Reagan, 45, and Alisia Cooke, 28, each has been charged with first-degree murder, use of a weapon to commit a felony, robbery and attempted robbery.
-They also are being held on no bail.
+Christopher Reagan, 45, and Alisia Cooke, 28, of Omaha each face first-degree murder and other charges in the case.
+They also are being held without bail.

 (0) comments